syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 ## Changing the padding for group headers and editors

-The distance between editors and the data form’s borders or group headers can be changed by using `ItemsPadding` property of `DataFormGroupItem`.
+The distance between editors and the data form’s borders or group headers can be changed by using the `ItemsPadding` property of the `DataFormGroupItem`.

 {% tabs %}
 {% highlight C# %}